antofic/GraphCodable/Docs/UserGuide.md

   └─────▶︎│ e │
          ╰───╯
 ```
-### Reference Types - Directed Cyclic Graphs (DCG)
+#### Directed cyclic graphs

 What happens if you add a connection from **e** to **b** in the previous example?
 - The graph become cyclic (DCG);
 - Your software leaks memory: ARC cannot release **e**, **b** and **d** because each retain the other;
-- Graphcodable encodes it but generates an exception during decoding;
+- GraphCodable encodes it but generates an exception during decoding;
 - Codable EXC_BAD_ACCESS during encoding.

 Just like ARC cannot release **e**, **b** and **d** because each retain the other, GraphCodable cannot initialize **e**, **b** and **d** because the initialization of each of them requires that the other be initialized.